I just want to send you a thank you e-mail, as I heavily relied on your preparation sources throughout my interviewing journey.

 If you and a colleague were screening resumes, and you had only one spot left, which one would you pick?

 There is not an obvious answer.

-So what ends up as the "tie breaker" factor in this hypothetical situation?
+What ends up as the “tie breaker” factor in this hypothetical situation?

 Often it is one person on the recruiting team saying, “Oh yeah, I remember meeting her.
 She’s been at every recruiting event we’ve had for the past five months.
 Very nice person… good people skills.”